michaelkrog/michaelkrog.github.com/articles/designing-a-rest-api_naming-syntax.md

 myshop.animals.findAll(); // Request to https://myshop.com/animals
 ```

 Notice that the naming naturally reflects the naming of the resources on the server.
-Recognizable patterns like this makes it easy for developers to figure out navigate the API.
+Recognizable patterns like this makes it easy for developers to figure out how to navigate the API.

 ## Recognizability